Wedding of Prince Edward, Duke of Windsor and Wallis Simpson

 Wallis and her mother

 Bessie Wallis Warfield was born on June 19, 1896, in Square Cottage at the Monterey Inn in Blue Ridge Summit, Pennsylvania, and grew up in Baltimore, Maryland.
 She was the only child of Teackle Wallis Warfield and Alice Montague.
 Five months after Wallis’ birth, her father died of tuberculosis at the age of 27.
-Wallis and her mother were dependent upon the charity of relatives until her mother remarried.
-Wallis’ uncle, her father’s brother, paid for her to attend the most expensive girls’ school in Maryland and she made friends with a number of girls from wealthy families.
+Wallis and her mother were dependent on the charity of relatives until her mother remarried.
+Wallis’ uncle, her father’s brother, paid for her to attend the most expensive girls’ school in Maryland and she made friends with several girls from wealthy families.

 When Wallis was 20, she married Earl Winfield Spencer, a U.S. Navy pilot.
 Allegedly, Spencer was abusive and an alcoholic.
 After several separations, the Spencers divorced in December 1927.
 Before her marriage was officially ended, Wallis became involved with Ernest Simpson, a shipping executive, who had been born in the United States but became a British citizen during World War I. Wallis and Ernest married in 1928.